Lachlan Murphy

-Lachlan Murphy (born 4 December 1998) is a professional Australian rules footballer who last played for Adelaide in the Australian Football League (AFL).
+Lachlan Murphy (born 4 December 1998) is a former professional Australian rules footballer who last played for Adelaide in the Australian Football League (AFL).
 He was drafted by Adelaide with their third selection and thirty-eighth overall in the 2018 rookie draft.
 He made his debut in the twelve point loss to at Etihad Stadium in the opening round of the 2018 season.

 Early life

 Murphy grew up in the Melbourne suburb of Diamond Creek.
 He started at Auskick level with Diamond Creek Junior Football Club and attended primary school at Sacred Heart in Diamond Creek, Victoria.
 He went to high school at Ivanhoe Grammar School.
 He grew up as a supporter.

 Murphy was the inaugural winner of the Brent Harvey Medal, awarded to the best and fairest player for the Northern Knights TAC Cup team in 2016.

 's reserves team signed Murphy in 2017 so that he could train with the AFL squad, and for the duration of the year played for the Crows in the South Australian National Football League (SANFL).
 He was drafted as a rookie the following year.